 In 1964, as I said, Marshall McLuhan believed we were on the cusp of a radical transformation in our ways of schooling.
-He would be aghast to see what that transformation has amounted to in meantime.
+He would be aghast to see what that transformation has amounted to.
 It will take generational work from countless creative individuals committed to working from the inside out to shift the balance toward his vision.
-I spent almost 50 years teaching writing, much of it at the entry level, by far my most enjoyable pedagogical arena.
+I spent almost 50 years teaching writing and reading, much of it at the entry level, by far my most enjoyable pedagogical arena.
 I witnessed firsthand how transformative it was when students experienced the excitement of realizing they could "think for themselves."
-So I have a deep and abiding faith that good things can and will happen once our culture wakes up from its current selfinduced nightmare, and they will arise from the bottom up (not descend from the top down), one roomful of minds at a time.
-Moving toward some kind of direct-from-creator-toconsumer economy in the "book" culture is not a panacea.
-But it may make it easier and less expensive for consumers to find higher quality material than they are now likely to find for free in the social media circus tent; and to use that material to induce in themselves a genuine critical sensibility.
-And it may spur some of them to create and share their own work, not because it "counts" but as if it matters.
+So I have a deep and abiding faith that good things can and will happen once our culture wakes up from its current selfinduced nightmare, and they will arise from the bottom up (not be imposed from the top down), one roomful of minds at a time.
+It may even spur more of these thinkers to create and share their own work, not because it "counts" but because it matters to them.